Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Introduction

 \subsection{Summary of our contributions}

-\begin{enumerate} \item An implementation of neural networks with auto-tuning is used to quickly learn residual errors between the current and reference model. \item We show how our method learns the residual error for several test cases, in particular Sim-to-Kin (simulator is the reference model and the kinematics with residual error is the current model), Real-to-Kin (the real robot is the reference model and the kinematics with residual error is the current model), and Real-to-Sim (the real robot is the reference model and the simulator with residual error is the current model). \item Our results are demonstrated in simulation and hardware using a mobile and stationary robot. \end{enumerate}
+\begin{enumerate} \item An implementation of neural networks and a UKF to update network parameters are used to quickly learn residual errors between the current and reference model. \item We show how our approach learns the residual error for several test cases, in particular Sim-to-Dyn (simulator is the reference model and the dynamic model with residual error is the current model), Real-to-Dyn (the real robot is the reference model and the dynamic model with residual error is the current model), and Real-to-Sim (the real robot is the reference model and the simulator with residual error is the current model). \item Our results are demonstrated in simulation and hardware using a mobile and stationary manipulator robot. \end{enumerate}